vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works internally.md

 ( * pb->_vptr_base2[ 2 ])( pb );
 ```

-NOTE: There is one extra ordinary case of virtual destructor which we will discuss in depth in another article.
+NOTE: There is one extraordinary case of virtual destructor which we will discuss in depth in another article.

 ### Reference